 We extended the radar configuration to scenarios of 3-7 radars, and performed 50 Monte-Carlo (MC) trials for each algorithm in each scenario, recording the average SINR across radars and the standard deviation across trials.
 The results are plotted in Fig.~\ref{fig:sinr_comparison}.

-We observe that the random baseline produces the lowest SINR (approx. 28, 25, 22, 19, and 16 dB for 3-7 radars), a result inherent to its time-shifting design.
-Although the Nash single-band method has the highest theoretical SINR, it is empirically outperformed by both external and internal regret minimization methods.
+We observe that the random baseline produces the lowest SINR (approx. 28, 25, 22, 19, and 16 dB for 3--7 radars), a result inherent to its time-shifting design.
+The Nash joint method achieves the highest per-chirp SINR due to its deterministic collision-free assignment; however, as discussed above, it introduces Doppler aliasing artifacts that degrade range-Doppler map quality.
+The regret-based methods achieve competitive SINR that is slightly below Nash in the per-chirp metric, while avoiding aliasing through their stochastic hopping patterns.
 Between the two regret minimization approaches, no explicit performance advantage was evident.